 One of the most popular vacation destinations in all of New England, the Berkshires is known as an ideal location you can go to both relax and get out and get going!
 You can go to a concert at legendary music venue Tanglewood and then return just up the road to an ultra-cozy inn like The Rookwood Inn for a lovely stay.
 There are museums and art galleries to explore, interesting shops to check out, wineries & breweries to spend the day at, incredible hiking and beautiful waterfalls to find (this is especially a must-do if you visit in fall!), winter sports galore, or you can splurge on your wellness journey by checking in to Miraval Wellness Resort and indulge in all of the mind-body therapies and practices they offer, while also enjoying their ultra-luxurious accommodations and gourmet meals!

 This area is also home to some fantastic restaurants and you’ll have absolutely no problem finding thoughtfully created meals made with fresh, locally-sourced ingredients all around the Berkshires.
 If you’re looking for a slamming cup of joe and a great brunch menu in a laid-back, creative setting, check out Brewhaha in North Adams.
-If it’s more a full dinner with drinks you’re after, try Alta Restaurant & Wine Bar in Lenox for exquisite entrees like Braised Pork with apple cider sauce… yum!
+If it’s more a full dinner with drinks you’re after, try Alta Restaurant & Wine Bar in Lenox, one of the best Lenox restaurants, for exquisite entrees like Braised Pork with apple cider sauce… yum!

 As for where to lay your head each night, options are aplenty, but if you’re looking for a boutique hotel that seamlessly blends history and modern amenities, check out the library suite at Hotel On North in Pittsfield, where you can literally be tucked in and surrounded by floor-to-ceiling filled bookshelves in this hip hotel.
 Want a more laidback local stay?
 Check out our list of the top Airbnbs in the Berkshires.